The Price of Water (A Babushka Short Story)

 She nodded, brushing glass from her lap.
 A thin scratch traced her cheek, but her eyes were steady.
 “I’m fine.
 You?”

-Mina’s gaze lingered on him, her usual probing expression softening for a moment.
-“We did,” she said, her voice low, almost surprised by the truth of it.
-She reached out, brushing a piece of glass from his sleeve, her fingers lingering longer than expected.
-The Humvee bounced over a patch of uneven ground, and she steadied herself against the door before her hand returned to him.
+Mina’s gaze rested on him, her usual probing expression softening.
+“We did,” she said, as if surprised by the truth of it.
+She reached out and brushed a shard of glass from his sleeve, her fingers hovering briefly over his arm before the Humvee jolted over uneven ground.
+She steadied herself against the door and, after a moment, her hand returned to his.

-Mina shook her head, tearing a strip from the hem of her shirt without a word.
-She wrapped it around his free hand, her movements firm but gentle.
+Without a word, Mina tore a strip from the hem of her shirt and wrapped it around his free hand.

-For a moment, their eyes met, and neither looked away.
-Lev found himself staring, his mind racing.
-What is it about her?
+For a moment, their eyes met, neither looking away.

-Squinting against the haze, Lev scanned the sky until he finally spotted Perseus hanging low in the northeastern horizon, its sword arm raised, stars scattered like the jewels of a distant crown.
+Squinting against the haze, Lev scanned the sky until he finally spotted Perseus hanging low on the northeastern horizon, its stars scattered like a distant crown.
 He locked his gaze on that faint, familiar shape, steering toward its silent, guiding presence as they raced into the endless expanse.

 Behind them, the fires of Samarkand flickered and shrank, the gunfire swallowed by the howling desert wind.
 Lev knew, and he knew Mina did too—they wouldn’t be chased.
 One stolen vehicle wasn’t worth the trouble.
-The warlord’s men had a city to oppress, and too much to lose chasing a pair of fugitives into the wasteland.
-They’d probably figured the desert would finish the job for them before they got too far anyway.
-Lev almost laughed at the thought.
+The warlord’s men had a city to control, and too much to lose chasing fugitives into the wasteland.
+They’d probably figured the desert would finish the job for them.

-Mina sank back into her seat, breathing heavily.
+Mina sank back into her seat, her breaths heavy.
 “Did we just—”

 “Yeah,” Lev muttered, still catching his own.